imar-navigation/ROS2_iNAT/README.md

         remap_to: ""

 ```
-- The first two lines are required for the _ROS2_ environment to know that this node and this configuration file belong togehter.
+- The first line names the node (`/ixcom_driver_lifecycle_node`) that uses this configuration and the namespace (/ixcom) this configuration is valid in.
 - `ip`
   contains the connection data of an _iNAT_
 - `serial`